Dhrupti02/Data-Science-Portfolio/Machine learning mini projects/README.md

 ### Linear regression:

 - Linear regression is a widely used algorithm.
-Linear models make a prediction using a linear function of the input features, which we will explain shortly.
+Linear models make a prediction using a linear function of the input features.
 - It is used when the predictor variable is continuous in nature.
 For regression, the general prediction formula for a linear model looks as follows: ŷ = w[0] * x[0] + w[1] * x[1] + ... + w[p] * x[p] + b
 - Here, x[0] to x[p] are features. w and b are parameters of the model that are learned, and ŷ is the prediction the model makes.
 Above is the function of multi-linear regression with multiple features.
 - If we simply see the equation